vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/092/10_atashchidindra_Na.md

 <details><summary>Griffith</summary>

-Even thence, O 1ndra, come to us with food that gives a hundred powers,
+Even thence, O Indra, come to us with food that gives a hundred powers,
      With food that gives a thousand powers.
 </details>